 - Chopped cilantro or parsley for garnish

-- Heat the oil in a large soup pot.
-Add the onion sauté over medium-low heat until translucent.
+- Water/broth sauté the onion sauté over medium-low heat until translucent.
 Add the garlic and sauté until the onion is golden.
 Add the remaining ingredients except the last three.
 Bring to a simmer, then cover and simmer gently for 30 minutes, stirring occasionally, until the peppers are tender and the flavors have melded.

 - Season with salt and pepper, and adjust the other seasonings.
 If time allows, let the chili stand for up to several hours before serving.
 Heat through as needed.The chili should be nice and thick; if it has gotten too thick, stir in a cup of water.
 Serve in individual bowls, garnished with tomatoes and cilantro.